suchipi/shimakaze/README.md

 because that's against the KISS principle.
 The `--format` flag would be used for standardized (be them de facto or de jure) formats that have a recognized 'normal' video and audio codec.
 * Stream pausing and resuming, if possible with ffmpeg
-* Starting a stream at a timestamp.
-Right now this doesn't work properly because of the behaviour when using ffmpeg's `-ss` and `-re` tags together.
+* ~~Starting a stream at a timestamp.
+Right now this doesn't work properly because of the behaviour when using ffmpeg's `-ss` and `-re` tags together.~~ Done
 * Selecting audio and subtitle tracks optionally by language or name instead of only ID

 Contributing